EndNote 20 is here, for Mac and Windows!

 Please see this article about cloud storage and why you should avoid it:

 If you need to save your library in a cloud storage service (i.e. for backup purposes), save and open/use your library locally, and copy your library files (.enl and .DATA folder) to cloud storage after closing EndNote.
 You can also make a backup of your library by opening your library and choosing EndNote: File > Save a copy.

 Then if you want to use the library, copy from cloud storage service to your local computer, and then open the library in EndNote.

-To make a backup of your library, EndNote: File > Save a copy, to another device.
-We recommend to year-month-date name it, i.e. "2020-04-20 MyEndNoteLibrary", so you know and can sort your backups by date made.
+To make a backup of your library, EndNote: File > Compressed library, to another device.
+We recommend to "year-month-date" name it, i.e. "2020-04-20 MyEndNoteLibrary", so you know and can sort your backups by date.

 Please note that you can save a backup/copy of your EndNote library to cloud storage service/folder.
 As long as you don't open the library, but move it to your local computer before opening and working in the library.